 Where to Stay in Riga

-When it comes to location, decor and view Hotel Neiburgs can’t be beat.
-Envision 20 foot ceilings, with exposed wood beams against white walls, topped off with a front row seat to Riga’s medieval landmark, the Riga Cathedral.
+When it comes to location, decor, and view Hotel Neiburgs can’t be beaten.
+Envision 20-foot ceilings, with exposed wood beams against white walls, topped off with a front row seat to Riga’s medieval landmark, the Riga Cathedral.
 That’s what we got with Hotel Neiburgs.
 We invested a lot of time researching places to stay and the 55-suite boutique apartment style hotel set in an art nouveau era building was by far the best option because of location, price point, and style.

-Our overly spacious 6th floor apartment sized room had a separate full kitchen and large living room that opened up to a spectacular view of Riga’s Cathedral.
-The hotel was ideally situated from every possible area of interest.
-Nothing we write about was more than 10 minutes away.
+Our overly spacious 6th-floor apartment sized room had a separate full kitchen and a large living room that opened to a spectacular view of Riga’s Cathedral.
+The hotel was ideally situated in every area of interest.
+Nothing we write about was over 10 minutes away.

 Included in our stay was a breakfast buffet in the hotel’s restaurant, which is also popular for lunch and dinner.
 The restaurant, led by chef Tomass Godins uses seasonal and local produce.
-The buffet included some traditional Latvian breakfast items like cheeses, breads, fish, smoked salmon, and pastries, and some other items like crepes and pancakes.
+The buffet included some traditional Latvian breakfast items like cheeses, pieces of bread, fish, smoked salmon, and pastries, and some other items like crepes and pancakes.